faridrh/EnglishLearningHub/src/contact.md

 ## How to Reach Us

-You can contact the English Learning Hub team in the following ways:
+You can contact the İngilis dili öyrən team in the following ways:

 ### Email